AGProjects/sylkrtc.js/README.md

 ## Credits

-Special thanks to NLNET http://nlnet.nl for sponsoring most of the efforts behind this project.
+Special thanks to [NLnet](http://nlnet.nl) for sponsoring most of the efforts behind this project.